 DD, a 47 year old female, with a history of 14+ years of soft lens wear, presented at one of our satellite offices with complaints of dryness and long-standing poor vision with soft lenses.
 She was wearing Preference Toric (CooperVision) quarterly replacement lenses which oriented well, but resulted in, at best, 20/30 visual acuity in each eye that did not improve with over-refraction.

-Test Procedures, Fitting/Refitting, Design & Ordering
+Test Procedures, Fitting/Refitting, Design and Ordering (Part One)

 Slit Lamp Examination:

 Negative for Fleischer’s Ring and Vogt’s Striae.

 The probability of mild keratoconus was discussed with DD.
 We explained how vision could be improved with GP lenses, but DD was resistant to the concept.
 She also was resistant to scheduling an appointment for an Orbscan at our main location.
 After much hesitation, she agreed only to the diagnostic GP fitting.